vaibhavneedreply/dsa-ps/concepts/sorting/readme.md

 - Complicated than other search
 - Time complexity  - Best: O(n log(n))   Worst: O(n log(n))
 - Space complexity - O(n)

+Pros:
+- Good for large size list (no other sort method can support large size data)
+- Linked List (Can merge two linked list without creating new list)
+- Stable (if elements are duplicate sorting will maintain the order)
+- Recursive => it its recursive its uses stack to store data => Tracing tree of given number will be O(log n) => O(n)

+Cons:
+- Extra space (not inplace sort)
+- No small problem (small problem is only having single element and we dont do anything).
+For merge sort it has observed that for small size list merge sort takes more time than insertion sort or bubble sort.
+But we should use insertion sort as it support linkedlist as well its stable in nature.

 ## Quick sort
 - Uses divide and conquer techniques
 - Time complexity  - Best: O(n log(n))   Worst: O(n ^ 2)